Your Vibe-Coded App Is Live. Now What?

 Building isn't the hard part anymore.
 Everyone can build.
 The hard part is knowing whether what you built is still working.

-Upflag is uptime monitoring, error tracking, and status pages built for solo developers and vibe coders.
-Set up in 5 minutes.
-Starts at $15/mo.
-Try it free.
+Upflag is uptime monitoring, error tracking, and status pages built for vibe coders.
+One command to set up.
+Free plan available.
+Get started.